-Indicator ID Dependent on: N/A Sub-section Type of indicator PGS 18 Gateway to N/A N/A External re 6 PLUS VOLUNTARY TO DISCLOSE uring the repo rting year, to whi ch international responsible e investment star ndards, frameworks, or regulations di d your organisation report? oles of your public reporting to onal responsible investment s · frameworks, or regulations.
-This indicato orks or regulations. or's answer options do o not intend to be an Link(s) to example (s) of public disclose ures ' ' es against the Eur egulation (SFDR) opean Union's Sustainable Fi nance [Mandatory Link] □ (B) Disclosures against the European Union's Taxonomy [As above]
+Indicator ID PGS 18 Dependent on: Gateway to N/A N/A Exter Sub-section nal reporting and disclosures PRI Principle Type of indicator PLUS VOLUNTARY TO DISCLOSE During the reporting year, to which international responsible investment standards, frameworks, or regulations did your organisation report?
+Provide one or more links to examples of your public reporting to such standards, frameworks, or regulations.
+This indicator's answer options do not intend to be an exhaustive list of the main international responsible investment standards, frameworks or regulations.
+Link(s) to example(s) of public disclosures ☐ (A) Disclosures against the European Union's Sustainable Finance Disclosure Regulation (SFDR) [Mandatory Link] ☐ (B) Disclosures against the European Union's Taxonomy [As above]